Thiago-Alckmin/helper_functions_scripts/README.md

 # helper_functions_scripts

-I created this mostly so that I can have an easily accessible repository of helper functions for all of the projects I work on.
+This is a compilation of helper functions I use regularly on researc projects in R.
+It's public mostly because there are projects which depend on these functions to run.